 We provide workshops for parents/guardians and school staff around these same topics listed for students, and discuss best practices for talking with youth and how to react and respond to instances of substance use.

-Naloxone is a prescription medicine that can temporarily stop the effect of an opioid overdose and help a person start breathing again.
-We provide free Naloxone (including training on how to use it).
+Naloxone/Narcan is a prescription medicine that can temporarily stop the effect of an opioid overdose and help a person start breathing again.
+We provide free Naloxone/Narcan (including training on how to use it).
 These trainings are offered in partnership with community organizations and other nonprofit organizations and can be facilitated via our Mobile Health Unit or onsite at the community agency.

 Youth Substance Use Prevention Coalition (formerly Preventing Alcohol Abuse in Chicago Teens (PAACT) is a multi-agency coalition of community-based organizations, government agencies and stakeholders from across the city.
 Convened by Lurie Children’s, SUPC works to prevent youth substance use in Chicago.
-SUPC also convenes a Youth Advisory Board in collaboration with Voices of Chicago Youth in Education (VOYCE) to ensure that the work of the coalition remains centered on the needs and experiences of young people in Chicago.
-SUPC has implemented city-wide tactics including a communications and community engagement campaign is targeted to youth and parents/caregivers (IGotThis) with the goals of increase awareness of the potential harmful effects and consequences of alcohol consumption for underage drinkers and provide support in decreasing young people's perception of permissive family norms with regard to underage alcohol use.
+SUPC has implemented city-wide tactics including a communications and community engagement campaign that is targeted to youth and parents/caregivers (IGotThis) with the goals of increase awareness of the potential harmful effects and consequences of alcohol consumption for underage drinkers and provide support in decreasing young people's perception of permissive family norms with regard to underage alcohol use.
+SUPC supports city-wide collaboration to prevent youth substance use in Chicago.
+The builds capacity among members and community partners, engages in school policy development, and facilitates connection/collaboration across member to support a city-wide youth substance use prevention.

 The division provides free & confidential HIV/STI screening and safer sex counseling for anyone age 12-24.
 Our certified counselors offer these testing and counseling sessions in our offices and at community spaces/events.
 If you’re interested in making an appointment for testing or having us provide free HIV/STI screening at an event at your school, business, or community space, please contact Sal Salam at email@example.com or visit the HIV/STI Screening page.